 • Glasses made from polypropylene plastic are popular for kids’ drinkware and casual looks.

-• Acrylic and SAN glasses come in many styles including plastic glasses that look like glass, colorful tumblers, and decorative textures.
+• Acrylic tumblers come in many styles and colors, including fun styling and decorative textures.

 How I Review Unbreakable Plastic Glasses